hotwired-laravel/turbo-laravel/README.md

 <a name="documentation"></a>
 ## Documentation

-It's highly recommended reading the [Turbo documentation](https://turbo.hotwire.dev/) (it's small).
-Out of everything Turbo provides, it's the Turbo Streams that can benefit from a tight integration with Laravel.
-We can generate [Turbo Stream](docs/GUIDE.md#turbo-streams) from your models and either [return them from HTTP responses](docs/GUIDE.md#turbo-stream-request-macro) or *broadcasting* your model changes to all users over [WebSockets using Laravel Echo](docs/GUIDE.md#turbo-streams-and-laravel-echo).
+It's highly recommended reading the [Turbo Handbook](https://turbo.hotwire.dev/).
+Out of everything Turbo provides, it's the Turbo Streams that benefits the most from a tight integration with Laravel.
+We can generate [Turbo Stream](docs/GUIDE.md#turbo-streams) from your models and either [return them from HTTP responses](docs/GUIDE.md#turbo-stream-request-macro) or *broadcast* your model changes to all users over [WebSockets using Laravel Echo](docs/GUIDE.md#turbo-streams-and-laravel-echo).

 Checkout the documentation to see everything that is possible and then try the package.